rivy-t/lvconnect/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/skobkars/lvconnect)

-lvconnect copies your CGM data from LibreView web services to a [Nightscout](https://github.com/nightscout/cgm-remote-monitor) website.
-The tool runs as `node.js index.js`, or as a Nightscout plugin, and will atempt to connect to your LibreView account, fetch data and upload to your Nightscout website via its REST API.
+lvconnect copies your CGM data from LibreView web services to a [Nightscout](https://github.com/Nightscout/cgm-remote-monitor) website.
+The tool runs as `node.js index.js`, or as a Nightscout plugin, and will attempt to connect to your LibreView account, fetch data and upload to your Nightscout website via its REST API.

 ### Setup